-Philadelphia Child Custody & Visitation Lawyer
+Philadelphia Child Custody Attorney

 When this happens, the courts must intervene.
-If you haven’t already done so, this is the time to seek out our dedicated family lawyer at William Kirby, Family Law Attorney for the help you need.
-As an experienced trial lawyer, William Kirby provides a commanding presence in the courtroom as well as compassionate guidance throughout every phase and proceeding of the legal process.
+If you haven’t already done so, this is the time to seek out our dedicated Philadelphia custody lawyer at William Kirby Law, Family Law Attorneys for the help you need.
+As an experienced trial Philadelphia child custody lawyer, William Kirby provides a commanding presence in the courtroom as well as compassionate guidance throughout every phase and proceeding of the legal process.

 Child custody is not as simple as determining where the child will live.
 Two primary types of custody will need to be established.
 These include:

-- Legal custody, giving the parent the right to make major decisions such as health care, religious, and educational decisions.
+- Legal custody: Giving the parent the right to make major decisions such as health care, religious, and educational decisions.
 It may be sole or shared with the spouse, with shared being the most common.

-- Physical custody, determining where the child will live.
+- Physical custody: Determining where the child will live.
 It may be shared or joint, partial, supervised, or unsupervised.
 This arrangement outlines how often parents and children are together and sets visitation schedules.

 Under the law, what is in the child’s best interests is the ruling guideline.
-However, other factors are taken into account, such as siblings and their custody arrangements, history of care giving, and even the child’s preference in some cases.
+However, other factors are taken into account, such as siblings and their custody arrangements, history of care giving, and even the child’s preference in some custody cases.

 Pennsylvania’s child visitation laws entitle non-custodial parents to visitation unless a major safety issue exists.
 Although no specific access or time requirements exist, judges establish visitation rights and parenting plans based on the best interests of the child, as well as the overall family situation.
 The state is a leader in gender-neutrality, believing that both parents should have equal access to their children.
 When issuing a visitation order, judges must explain the factors that affected the ruling as well as how the decision was reached, which can make it easier to appeal decisions.